 The art department coordinator is a position on the production crew that is in charge of overseeing the entire art department.
 They are concerned with the execution of visual artistry on set.
-They monitor the budget for the department, keep everything in order, and make sure information flows smoothly between fields.
+They monitor the budget for the department, keep everything in order, and ensure information flows smoothly between fields.

-The scenic artist is in charge of laying out, painting, sculpting, priming, detailing, and the rest of backdrops and hard scenic items.
+The scenic artist is in charge of laying out, painting, sculpting, priming, detailing, and the rest of the backdrops and hard scenic items.

 Set decorators add interest to the drama by creating the background of the action and explaining the context.
-While prop masters deal with the placing of objects an actor holds, set decorators are concerned with the walls, floors, vehicles, and furniture.
+While prop masters deal with placing objects an actor holds, set decorators are concerned with the walls, floors, vehicles, and furniture.

 Before rolling the camera, the set dressers arranged objects on the film set.
 They are working under the direction of a Production Designer and the Set Decorator.
-Placing furniture, hanging pictures, and putting out decorative items are done by the set dressers.
+Placing furniture, hanging pictures, and putting out decorative items is done by the set dressers.

 Art Department Production Assistants

-Their responsibilities can be everything from running paperwork back and forth, to retrieving props and set decoration items from and returning props and set decoration items to rental houses, to any general departmental errands during preproduction, production, and the earliest stages of post production as it pertains to the art department.
+Their responsibilities can be everything from running paperwork back and forth, to retrieving props and set decoration items from and returning props and set decoration items to rental houses, to any general departmental errands during preproduction, production, and the earliest stages of post-production as it pertains to the art department.

-Property Masters are responsible for all props in the production, including acquiring them, keeping them organized and making sure they’re used safely.
-The props master reports to the production designer, and leads a team of prop makers or props-department runners.
+Property Masters are responsible for all props in the production, including acquiring them, keeping them organized, and making sure they’re used safely.
+The props master reports to the production designer and leads a team of prop makers or props-department runners.

 Assistant Property Master

 The prop assistant aids the assistant props master where needed.
-An outside props person may be assigned to purchase props and an inside props person may be assigned to oversee the use and maintenance of props.
+An outside props person may be assigned to purchase props, and an inside props person may be assigned to oversee the use and maintenance of props.
 They report to the prop master.

 The animal wrangler ensures that animals or other hazardous animals don’t interfere with filming.
 He or she may handle and train animals for on-screen roles in movies or television shows.